Tools to Capture and Convert the Web

 Capturing Dynamic Content

 Often you want to capture page content after the user has interacted with it in some way, for instance after filling out a form.
 GrabzIt enables you to do this by providing the ConvertPage method.
 This sends the current HTML of the web page along with the URL of the web page to GrabzIt.
-It is then recreated in a browser and converted into an image, DOCX or PDF document.
+The system then loads the content in a browser and converts it into an image, DOCX, or PDF document.

 <div id="divSection">